giovtorres/slurm-docker-cluster/README.md

 $ docker-compose up -d
 ```

+## Register the Cluster with SlurmDBD

-To register the cluster to the slurmdbd daemon, run the `register_cluster.sh` script:
+To register the cluster to the slurmdbd daemon, run the `register_cluster.sh`
+script:

 ```console
 $ ./register_cluster.sh